-The Greatest Philosophy
+The Greatest Works of Philosophy

 This selection of philosophy is based on the continuing research carried out for The Greatest Literature of All Time and additional research into philosophical literature acclaimed by the world's readers, writers, critics and scholars.

-The list is continually updated as new works are discovered and appreciation of older works evolves.
+This list is updated as new works are discovered and appreciation of older works evolves.
 Please note the revision date when citing the list.

 Latest update: July 17, 2025

-The 55 greatest works of philosophy
+The 55 Greatest Works of Philosophy

 c.399 BCE